-Something To Hang Your Hat On-Shoes And People
+Something To Hang Your Hat On-Shoes and People

-“Shoes and people: If they hurt you, they’re not your size.”
 “Shoes and People” The ladies will probably relate to this in a major way.
-How many times have you suffered through an evening…
+How many times have you suffered through an evening out wearing uncomfortable shoes simply because they were cute…

 “Shoes and People”